awslabs/aws-encryption-sdk-specification/framework/raw-rsa-keyring.md

 - this keyring's [padding scheme](padding-scheme) is the RSA padding scheme.
 - an encrypted data key's [ciphertext](#structures.md#ciphertext) is the input ciphertext to RSA decryption.

-If any decryption succeeds, this keyring MUST immediately return the input [decryption materials](#structures.md#decryption-materials), modified in the following ways:
+If any decryption succeeds, this keyring MUST immediately return [data key materials](#structures.md#data-key-materials), specified in the following ways:

-- The output of RSA decryption is set as the decryption material's plaintext data key.
+- The output of RSA decryption is set as the data key materials' plaintext data key.
-- The keyring trace has a new [record](#structures.md#record) appended.
+- The keyring trace has a single [record](#structures.md#record).
   This record MUST contain this keyring's [key name](#key-name) and [key namespace](#key-namespace), and the [flags](#structures.md$flags) field of this record MUST include the [DECRYPTED DATA KEY](#structures.md#supported-flags) flag.
   The record MUST NOT contain the [VERIFIED ENCRYPTION CONTEXT flag](#structures.md#flags).

-If no decryption succeeds, this keyring MUST NOT make any update to the decryption materials.
+If no decryption succeeds, this keyring MUST produce no output.

 ## Security Considerations